swiftbw/Planner/README.md

 Application Name:  Planner

 Description: The Planner application is designed to assist managers in tracking how teams are spending their time.
-The application
+The application allows you to set up a list of resources, and assign them to different types of efforts.

+Objects:
+Resource
+Allocation
+AllocationSet

 Required functionality
 Add resources